-In August 2020, the Company announced the signing of two definitive agreements which, subject to completion of both, is expected to increase its effective interest in the Block 11B/12B Exploration Right from 4.9% to 10%.
+In August 2020, the Company announced the signing of two definitive agreements which, subject to completion of both, would increase its effective interest in the Block 11B/12B Exploration Right from 4.9% to 10%.
+The terms of those two definitive agreements are as follows;

-- In accordance with the definitive agreement entered into with Impact, Africa Energy would subscribe for 100% of a new class of shares of Impact 11B/12B thereby obtaining control of Impact 11B/12B, whose sole asset is the Arostyle Loan Agreement that provides for an indirect financial interest in Main Street.
+- In accordance with the definitive agreement entered into with Impact, Africa Energy would subscribe for 100% of a new class of shares of Impact 11B/12B thereby obtaining control of Impact 11B/12B, whose sole asset is the Arostyle Loan Agreement which provides for an indirect financial interest in Main Street 1549.
 In addition, Impact entered into a subscription agreement with Africa Energy to subscribe for 509,092,771 Africa Energy Shares.
-As a result of such transactions, Impact has the right, for so long as it holds not less than 10% of Africa Energy Shares, to appoint one (1) nominee to the board of directors of Africa Energy.
+As a result of these transactions, Impact has the right, for so long as it holds not less than 10% of Africa Energy Shares, to appoint one (1) nominee to the Board of Directors of Africa Energy.
 The definitive agreement also provides for certain orderly market covenants in respect of any dispositions by Impact of the Africa Energy Shares held by Impact, and certain standstill provisions for a period of 12 months. - In accordance with the definitive agreement entered into with Arostyle, amendments to the Main Street SHA provide that Africa Energy fund 100% of the obligations of Main Street 1549 for a risk-adjusted return linked to the proceeds on any future sale of Main Street 1549 or the Block 11B/12B Participating Interest.
 In addition, the amendments to the Main Street SHA provide that either Africa Energy or Arostyle has the right to trigger the sale of the Block 11B/12B Participating Interest to a wholly-owned subsidiary of Africa Energy.
 The Arostyle Option is exercisable by either party upon commencement of demobilization after completion of the Luiperd-1X well and will be subject to receiving all required regulatory approvals and joint venture partner consents and waivers.
 Exercise of the Arostyle Option would result in Arostyle being issued 64,455,916 Africa Energy Shares.

-In September 2020, Africa Energy completed a private placement issuing an aggregate of 81,667,000 common shares at a price of SEK 3.00 (approximately CAD 0.45) per share for gross proceeds of \$27.6 million.
+In September 2020, Africa Energy completed a private placement issuing an aggregate of 81,667,000 Shares at a price of SEK 3.00 (approximately CAD 0.45) per Share for gross proceeds of \$27.6 million.